-- Upgrade of the existing stormwater pit and pipe network from Ann Thorn Park to the Shepherds Bay foreshore to convey the 100 year ARI flood including the provision of a landscaped overland flowpath from Nancarrow Road to the foreshore through the site; - Upgrade of the road reserves adjacent to the development to the centre line of the carriageway, including landscaping, street trees, accessible pedestrian pathways, street lighting, cycle ways on Nancarrow Avenue; and - The upgrade of the longitudinal pit and pipe network along Nancarrow Avenue to capture and convey the 20 year ARI flood.
+- Lowering of Constitution Road; - Upgrade of the existing stormwater pit and pipe network from Ann Thorn Park to the Shepherds Bay foreshore to convey the 100 year ARI flood including the provision of a landscaped overland flowpath from Constitution Road to the foreshore through the site; - Signalisation of Constitution Road and Bowden Street intersection; - Upgrade of the road reserves adjacent to the development to the centre line of the carriageway, including landscaping, street trees, accessible pedestrian pathways, street lighting, cycle ways on Constitution Road and Nancarrow Avenue, and the upgrade of the longitudinal pit and pipe network along Constitution Road and Nancarrow Avenue to capture and convey the 20 year ARI flood.

-4.11.
+4.10.
 Subdivision and Creation of Publicly Accessible Open Space

 The proposed development includes the provision of two pedestrian links intended to be used for public access as illustrated in Figure 6 below.
-These include the primary central north-south publicly accessible through site links from Nancarrow Avenue to Rothesay Street, as well as an east-west link from Bowden Street between buildings 9A and 9B which connects to the primary central link.
-The central link is also the location for the an underground stormwater pipe and overland flow path to convey the 100 year ARI flood from Nancarrow Avenue to the foreshore through the site.
-It is expected that a condition of consent will be imposed requiring the creation of rights of public access to the three through-site links as well as the drainage reserve with the relevant instrument/s to be executed prior to the issue of the occupation certificate for any building on the site.
+These include the primary central link as well as the north-western link adjacent to the Stage 7 building.
+The central link is also the location for the an underground stormwater pipe and overland flow path to convey the 100 year ARI flood from Constitution Road to the foreshore through the site.
+It is expected that a condition of consent will be imposed requiring the creation of rights of public access to the two publicly accessible through-site links as well as the drainage reserve with the relevant instrument/s to be executed prior to the issue of the occupation certificate for any building on the site.